Learn how to calculate the costs of refinancing your home loan.

 Incentives and benefits

 To attract new customers, lenders frequently offer one-time or limited-period incentives, benefits and rebates.
 These offers come in many forms—cashbacks, slashed rates or fees, or even non-financial incentives such as solar rebates.
 While these offers are appealing, they are only valid for one time or on a temporary basis.

 Does it make financial sense to refinance?

 When deciding to refinance, it’s important to compare the fees and charges against the incentives and benefits, as well as the overall performance of your mortgage during its lifetime.
-What can be great about incentives, however, is that they can be used to negate or balance any fees you might incur during a switch.
+Some incentives can help offset the cost of switching home loan providers.
 Some examples of common incentives include:

 - No or low monthly fees.
 Typically lasting for one year, the offer of no or low monthly account-keeping fees, annual fees or other ongoing charges for new borrowers is a common feature of home loans.

 - Discounted rates.
 These could extend to big discounts for interest rates, also typically lasting for an introductory period of 1 year.